survivejs/react-book/manuscript/appendices/01_language_features.md

 // You can omit ()'s with a single parameter if you want. const square = a => a * a;

-export {add, multiple};
+export {

-// Equivalent to
-//export {add: add, multiple: multiple};
+  add,
+  multiple,
+  // Aliasing works too
+  multiple as mul
+};
 ```

-The example leverages the *fat arrow syntax* and the *property value shorthand*.
+The example leverages the *fat arrow syntax*.
 This definition can be consumed through an import like this:

 **index.js**